Skip to content

 People hiking

-There is a hike to the Tzununá waterfall continuing past Atitlan Organics farm.
+There is also a hike to the Tzununá waterfall if you walk up the valley past Atitlan Organics farm.
 Once off the road the trail goes along a river that you have to cross over a couple times before reaching the waterfall.
 It is best during rainy season as there may only be a trickle at the end of the dry season.

 Tzununa waterfall